abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

-# Module 02-Unit 3 Create and configure a virtual network gateway
+# Lab 2a: Create and configure a virtual network gateway

 ## Lab Overview
 In this lab, you will configure a Virtual Network Gateway to establish connectivity between Contoso Core Services VNet and Manufacturing VNet.
 This is essential for enabling cross-network communication through a secure and reliable connection.